Serious Questions for Serious Land Buyers

 As mentioned earlier, roads need constant maintenance here in the mountains as they are continuously settling.

-Gravity and the elements work hard 24/7/365 trying to flatten out the mountains, which takes its toll on roads.
+Gravity and the elements work hard 24/7/366 trying to flatten out the mountains, and they take their toll on roads.

 Repairs are common on all roads.